History

 Before 1943

 1821: The first settler in the area was William Everts.
-He acquires deeds to the land adjacent to river.
+He acquires deeds to the land adjacent to the river.
 Reuben Butchart names him Charles Everts, not William, but in any case it is the same person.
 He was a late loyalist fleeing Pennsylvania and was given land as reward for his loyalty.
 His wife Irene (Irena) gets this land; he follows a year later in 1822.

 1837: December 9th, Samuel Lount, Leader of the rebellions in Upper Canada with William Lyon Mackenzie, fleeing capture, hides in the cellar of David Oliphant, who lived in Everton.
 Today there is a street named after the Oliphant family.
 Samuel Lount is later captured and hanged.